aireilly/openshift-mkdocs/docs/cnf-create-performance-profiles.adoc.md

     ```

     !!! note
         The Performance Profile Creator arguments are shown in the Performance Profile Creator arguments table.
-The following arguments are required:reserved-cpu-countmcp-namert-kernelThe mcp-name argument in this example is set to worker-cnf based on the output of the command oc get mcp.
-For single-node OpenShift use --mcp-name=master.
-    The Performance Profile Creator arguments are shown in the Performance Profile Creator arguments table.
 The following arguments are required:

         -   `reserved-cpu-count`

         -   `mcp-name`

         -   `rt-kernel`

         The `mcp-name` argument in this example is set to `worker-cnf` based on the output of the command `oc get mcp`.
 For single-node OpenShift use `--mcp-name=master`.

 6. Review the created YAML file: